 Competition policy, in turn, supports industrial policy through various mechanisms.
 Merger control can serve as an instrument of industrial policy by preventing anti-competitive mergers or considering public interest in merger evaluations.
 Competition authorities play a crucial role as advisors in identifying sector and market distortions, providing guidance on cooperation agreements, and ensuring the pro-competitive design of industrial policies.
 They can also target enforcement efforts to industrial policy sectors and develop new tools to support industrial policy through pro-competitive interventions and foreign subsidy regulation.

-Merger regulation has resulted in commitments and investment to the value of R177 billion from 2019 to 2023.1 The total number of workers covered by Employee Share Ownership Plans (ESOPs) was 214,119.
-The Commission's efforts will contribute to the core outputs of the dtic and other outcomes of the 7th Administration, including job creation, investment, industrialisation, reducing cost of living, poverty alleviation, realisation of a capable, ethical and developmental state and export promotion.
+Merger regulation has resulted in commitments and investment to the value of R177 billion from 2019 to 2023.1 The total number of workers covered by Employee Share Ownership

 1 Competition Commission Merger Database